 Petra

 While it’s possible to catch Petra’s highlights on a day trip from Eilat, Jerusalem, or Amman, there’s enough to see to warrant a multi-day stay.
-Petra is often included on longer tours of Israel and Jordan that typically include visits to Wadi Rum, the Dead Sea, Jerusalem, and Bethlehem, depending on the length and option chosen.
+Longer tours of Israel and Jordan often include the city on their itineraries.
+They typically include visits to Wadi Rum, the Dead Sea, Jerusalem, and Bethlehem, depending on the length and option chosen.
 For a personalized experience, opt for a private tour.

 Petra is 150 miles (240 kilometers) south of Jordan, near the town of Wadi Mousa.
 It takes roughly 20 minutes to walk from town to the archaeological site.
-A guided day tour is the most convenient way to get there, but Wadi Mousa can also be reached by JETT bus from Amman or Aqaba.
-Transportation by taxi is also an option.
+The most convenient way to get there is on a guided day tour, but you can also reach Wadi Mousa by JETT bus from Amman or Aqaba.
+You can also take a taxi.

 Plan to arrive at the main entrance first thing in the morning to explore the site before crowds begin to arrive.
 Spring and autumn offer the best weather, with warm days and cool nights.
 Expect temperatures over 100°F (38°C) in summer.

 While the Treasury ranks as Petra’s most famous structure, the Monastery is just as impressive and often much less crowded, due in part to the strenuous hour-long hike necessary to get there.
-Those who brave the journey up some 800 rock-cut steps are rewarded with a chance to explore Petra’s largest carved monument.
+The reward for braving the journey up some 800 rock-cut steps is the chance to explore Petra’s largest carved monument.
 The path up to the Monastery sits mostly in the shade during the afternoon.

 Travel Like an Expert with AAA and Trip Canvas